 Where it is held that the application and/or the invention to which it relates does not satisfy the requirements of the EPC, then corresponding objections are raised in the search opinion.

-The search opinion should, as a general rule, cover all objections to the application (but see B-XI, 3.4).
-These objections may relate to substantive matters (e.g. the subject-matter of the application is not patentable) or to formal matters (e.g. failure to comply with one or more of the requirements specified in Rules 41 to Rule 43, Rule 46, Rule 48, Rule 49 and Rule 50) or to both.
+The search opinion covers, as a general rule, all objections to the application (but see B‑XI, 3.4).
+These objections may relate to substantive matters (e.g. the subject-matter of the application is not patentable) or to formal matters (e.g. failure to comply with one or more of the requirements specified in Rules 41 to Rule 43, Rule 46 and Rule 48 to Rule 50) or to both.